-Core courses; elective courses; field placement (360 hours); eligibility for ENGL 1A or ESL 26 and MATH 103 or 105.
+Core courses; elective courses; field placement (360 hours); eligibility for ENGL 1A or ESL 26 & MATH 103 or 105.
 Upon completion of coursework and field placement, obtain application for certificate at Counseling or Student Activities offices.
 Complete application and submit a reflection paper answering a series of questions regarding the experience.
-Applications reviewed by certificate review committee: Student activities director, student activities staff and a counselor.
-The certificate is issued through the Counseling Division by the Student Activities Office.
+Applications reviewed by Certificate Review Committee: Student activities director, student activities staff member and a counselor.
+The certificate is issued through the Counseling Division and Student Activities Office.
 Transcript notation is issued upon completion of all requirements.